Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

-Since the earliest days of expression on Earth I have prepared My Priests and My Prophets and My Messiahs to vision forth to the world My Idea -- My Word that shall finally become flesh.
+Since the earliest days of expression on Earth I have prepared My Priests and My Prophets and My Messiahs to vision forth to the world My Idea &ndash; My Word that shall finally become flesh.

 But whether I speak through Priest, Prophet or Messiah, or through a little child, or through your worst enemy, all words that appeal